 Quite number of parameters need to be just so to allow this illusory curvature to appear.
 Many aspects can be tried out using the various controls.

-This brilliant design is from illustrator Lesha Porche (USA).
+This nice design is from illustrator Lesha Porche (USA).
 When it appeared, it quickly made the rounds, and I thank Jeremy Hinton of “Lilac Chaser” fame to alert me.

-My explanation is as follows: The tiles contain a low-resolution brightness curve, which is masked by all the borders.
+My explanation attempt is as follows: The tiles contain these low-resolution brightness curves, but they are masked by the borders.
 It can be made more apparent by applying a little blur (4–5).
 The blur occurs automatically in our visual system, because –largely unnoticed– our visual resolution rapidly falls off from the center of gaze: at 10° eccentricity our visual acuity is 1/10th of the central one.
 However, the periphery does not “feel” blurred, does it?
 Its sharpness is “invented” by our visual system, just as our blind spots are “filled in”.
 A similar effect occurs with Ryota Kanai’s Healing Grid, where also information in the periphery is “invented”.
 The ill-defined hedge borders are removed by blur, and the low-resolution brightness information takes over.
 Quite likely this may not be the full story, though.